NethServer/docs/administrator-manual/en/backup.rst

 Other restored configurations:

-* Users and groups, including old root/admin password
+* Users and groups
 * SSL certificates

+.. note:: The root/admin password is not restored.

 Steps to be executed: